gortonator/bsds-6650/assignments-2019/Assignment-3.md

 The instructions [here](https://cloud.google.com/sql/docs/mysql/connect-app-engine) give directions on how to modify your server to connect to you MySQL database.

 ## Load testing
 You should know what to expect by now.
 Run your client with 32, 64, 128 and 256 threads, with numSkiers=20000, numLifts=40 and numRuns=20.
 Show command window outputs, plots, etc as in assignment 2.

+You can comment out the code you have built for the /statistics endpoint, as it is likely the way your have built this might not be compatible with the AppEngine model.
+If it is, feel free to show off but no one will lose points for this!

 ## Submission Requirements
 Submit your work to Blackboard Assignment 3 as a pdf document.
 The document should contain:

 - The URL for your git repo.
 - run the client as above againt your GAE app, showing the output window for each run.
 Also generate a plot of throughput and mean response time against number of threads.
-- Runtime Statistics Collection: Same as assignment 2, run a single client test with 256 client threads and wait for it to display its outputs.
-In the command line window, immediately issue a cURL/wget command on the /skiers POST/GET endpoints your have been testing.
-Hand in the command line window showing the client and cURL/wget outputs.
 - a short report (1-2 pages) that compares your results again the ones from AWS - both client and server times.
 Which is faster?
 What are the costs of GAE?
 Which is easier to build and deploy?

 ## Grading: